nikoladimitroff/slides/slides/programming-in-ue4-is-better.md

 * Programming language choice
 * Extensibility & customiziability

---- VERTICAL SLIDE ---
+--- NEXT SLIDE ---

 ## Entity-component management

 World -> entities -> components

-* The LY bus way
+But, how do you:
-* The U3D singleton problem
+* Synchronize components and entities
-* The UE4 middle-ground
+* Add code to your entire level, not just some entity

 Note:
 - In LY everything's a message / event